Carter Hart, Flyers blank Canadiens 1-0 to take 2-1 lead in first-round series

 Hart then took an Artturi Lehkonen shot off the mask on a shorthanded 2-on-1 with under eight minutes to go in regulation.

-Kotkaniemi shovelled a shot towards the Flyers' net with Price on the bench for an extra attacker with 50 seconds left, but Hart was there again as Philadelphia improved to 34-0-2 this season when leading after two periods.
+Kotkaniemi shovelled a shot towards the Flyers' net with Price on the bench for an extra attacker with 50 seconds left, but Hart was there again as Philadelphia, which blocked 24 shots on the night, improved to 34-0-2 this season when leading after two periods.

 "Their goaltender played well," Price said.
 "Sometimes you gotta tip your hat to a hot goaltender.
 We did all the right things to win."